rdegges/rdegges-blog/articles/2012/a-developers-conundrum.md

     - Is it that your application code works fine in dev, but then fails occasionally in production with a more complex configuration or when a service you rely on only in prod fails?
-In this case maybe you should focus on testing your code more carefully… using fake services and/or simulating service failures.
+In this case maybe you should focus on testing your code more carefully... using fake services and/or simulating service failures.

     - Or is your deployment process failing occasionally?
 Even with Heroku an